The Woman Behind the Man: Celtic Warrior Scathach, Teacher of Warriors

 - Underground cities and networks around the World – Myths and Reality (Part 1)

 - Cerridwen: Mother, Magician, and Crone from Old Welsh Mythology

 Although Scáthach does not play as much of an active role in Táin Bó Cúailnge or Tochmarc Emire, her impact in Irish myth lies with Cú Chulainn.
-Training under Scáthach does provide Cú Chulainn with the skill to win Emer, however it is not his determination that wins her father over.
-Instead, Forgall once more refuses the marriage despite Cú Chulainn's completion of his training, and it is that same training that enables him to storm Forgall's castle and steal Emer and Forgall's treasure.
-Furthermore, as arguably the most well-known character of Irish mythology—whether readers can pronounce his name correctly or not—Scáthach's time with Cú Chulainn leads to his ultimate victory over Medb.
+Training under Scáthach did provide Cú Chulainn with the skill to win Emer, however it was not his determination that won her father over.
+Instead, Forgall once more refused the marriage despite Cú Chulainn's completion of his training.

 But it was that same training that enabled Scáthach’s student to storm Forgall's castle and steal Emer and Forgall's treasure.
 Furthermore, as arguably the most well-known character of Irish mythology—whether readers can pronounce his name correctly or not—Scáthach's time with Cú Chulainn led to his ultimate victory over Queen Medb.

 "Cúchulainn rebuked by Emer", illustration by H. R. Millar from Charles Squire, Celtic Myths and Legends, 1905.
 (Public Domain)